 Driven by the interplay between accumulation of excess cholesterol in the arterial wall and the immune system, atherosclerosis is a disease of maladaptive inflammation.
 The atherosclerotic plaque grows when the rate of macrophage accumulation (via recruitment and proliferation) exceeds that of removal (e.g., via cell death and egress).
 The removal of excess cholesterol is intricately linked to the inflammatory status of lesions, which in turn underlies the susceptibility to plaque rupture- the ultimate clinical complication of atherosclerosis.
 Our laboratory recently discovered the role of microRNAs as major regulators of macrophage function in atherosclerosis progression.
 We have identified the unique coupling of microRNAs to the metabolic and energy control of macrophages and cholesterol removal from lesions, and these discoveries open entirely new avenues to attenuate or reverse the atherosclerotic plaque and its resultant complications.
 The overall goals of my research program are to discover novel mechanisms that underlie plaque progression and vulnerability, and translate these into tools to ameliorate its clinical impact.

-Accordingly, our research program focuses on three integrated research themes: (1) how microRNAs alter macrophage function via extracellular signaling mechanisms; (2) how energy metabolism and metabolic dysregulation within inflammatory cells contributes to atherosclerosis; and (3) how inflammation triggers plaque instability and how this can be used as a diagnostic tool for patients with atherosclerotic disease.
+Accordingly, our research program focuses on three integrated research themes: (1) how microRNAs alter macrophage function via extracellular signalling mechanisms; (2) how energy metabolism and metabolic dysregulation within inflammatory cells contributes to atherosclerosis; and (3) how inflammation triggers plaque instability and how this can be used as a diagnostic tool for patients with atherosclerotic disease.

 Theme #1: Elucidation and therapeutic targeting of extracellular microRNA mechanisms in macrophages

 Research objectives: The power of miRNA-based post-transcriptional regulation is amplified by the fact that miRNAs can be secreted into the extracellular space to serve as second messengers of cellular communication to neighbouring and distant cells3.
 We find that a number of miRNAs are significantly enriched or down-regulated in foam cell exosomes and are predicted to regulate inflammatory pathways and macrophage polarization (M1/M2).
 We are testing how miRNA-loaded exosomes alter macrophage function in vitro and the propagation of inflammation in atherosclerosis in vivo.
-We will aim to develop therapeutic anti-sense miRNA and lipid nanoparticles (LNPs) that mimic exosomes for delivery of miRNAs for therapeutic use which are amenable to in vivo imaging if labeled with PET or SPECT tracers that we are currently developing.
+We will aim to develop therapeutic anti-sense miRNA and lipid nanoparticles (LNPs) that mimic exosomes for delivery of miRNAs for therapeutic use which are amenable to in vivo imaging if labelled with PET or SPECT tracers that we are currently developing.

 Theme #2: Investigating energy metabolism and metabolic dysregulation in inflammatory cells in atherosclerosis